|The Frankfurt-Tipp rating:|

-With their sex hotline, their friends Waltraud (Gisela Schneeberger), Lena (Rosalie Thomass) and Maria (Bettina Mittendorfer) rescued themselves from impending bankruptcy a few years ago.
-But now their commitment is in demand again, the whole of Marienzell is suffering from the rural exodus.
+With their sex hotline, the friends Waltraud (Gisela Schneeberger), Lena (Rosalie Thomass) and Maria (Bettina Mittendorfer) saved themselves from imminent bankruptcy a few years ago.
+But now their commitment is needed again, because the whole of Marienzell is suffering from the rural exodus.
 The reason for this is the lack of high-speed Internet.
-It is not profitable for suppliers to lay the necessary cable.
-And the plan to simply lay the cable yourself also goes wrong.
-The three women may have a saving idea: they want to take part in the big dance competition in neighbouring Josefskirchen!
+Laying the cable needed for this is not profitable for the providers.
+And the plan to simply lay the cable themselves also goes wrong.
+Then the three women have an idea that might save them: they want to take part in the big dance competition in the neighbouring Josefskirchen!
 The prize money could help them with the necessary wiring.
-But not only that, despite the support of juror Jorge González, they hardly have time to rehearse a choreography.
-It also turns out that the wife of the mayor of Marienzell with her costume group also wants to take part in the competition.
-And that Waltraud, Lena and Maria win, she wants to prevent in any case…
+But not only that they barely have time to rehearse a choreography despite the support of juror Jorge González.
+It also turns out that the wife of the mayor of Marienzell also wants to participate in the competition with her traditional costume group.
+And she wants to prevent Waltraud, Lena and Maria from winning at all costs.

-Although it's highly creditable to the makers that they didn't tell the same story again and instead decided on a completely new story, which even has something like a socio-political relevance, the result is unfortunately not really convincing.
-In spite of the trio of leading actresses who are once again beyond all doubt, there is only one thing left for this comedy: Worth seeing only with significant reductions!
+Although it is to the makers' credit that they didn't tell the same story again and instead opted for a completely new story that even has something like a socio-political relevance, the result unfortunately can't quite convince.
+Despite the once again beyond any doubt leading actress trio, there is only one for this comedy: Only worth seeing with clear cutbacks!